MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shifts/run-report-to-show-staffhub-usage.md

 ms.topic: article
 ms.service: msteams
 search.appverid: MET150
-description: Learn how to run a report to show active StaffHub usage in your organizaiton.
+description: Learn how to run a report to get a list of active StaffHub users in your organization.
 localization_priority: Normal
 MS.collection:
 - Teams_ITAdmin_Help